-Molecular received an upfront payment of \$2.0 million in technology access fees and cost reimbursement associated with the Company's performance and completion of the Company's obligations under the agreement.
+Molecular has received payments of \$2.0 million in technology access fees and cost reimbursement associated with the Company's performance obligations under the agreement.

-The Company determined that the deliverables under the Takeda Collaboration Agreement were the background IP license, as well as the research and development services.
-The option to license ETBs is a substantive option, and not deemed a deliverable.
-The Company determined that there was one unit of accounting, since the background IP license did not have standalone value.
-Revenues are recognized over the period that the research and development services occur using the proportional performance model.
+The Company determined that the promised goods and services under the Takeda Collaboration Agreement were the background IP license, as well as the research and development services.
+The Company determined that there was one performance obligation, since the background IP and manufacturing were not distinct from the research and development services.
+Revenues are recognized over the period that the research and development services occur.